mcejp/devprop/doc/SPEC.md

 - since a hash is included in the first segment of the manifest, client can cache the manifest body

+### No floating-point type

+Initially omitted for simplicity, to be added at a later point.
+There is no perticular reason to avoid it, as the device can simply opt to not use any such fields.

 ### Plain-text (CSV) manifest

 - human readability eases debugging